-As of June 30, 2012, the Company maintains two stock incentive plans, the 1996 Stock Option Plan (the "Plan") and the 2006 Long-Term Stock Incentive Plan (the "LTIP").
+As of September 30, 2012, the Company maintains two stock incentive plans, the 1996 Stock Option Plan (the "Plan") and the 2006 Long-Term Stock Incentive Plan (the "LTIP").

 Under the Plan, the Company may grant non-qualified stock options to purchase 11,705 shares of common stock to certain officers and employees.
 Stock options are granted at the discretion of the Board and expire 10 years from the date of the grant.
-At June 30, 2012, there were 571 options available for future grant under the Plan.
+At September 30, 2012, there were 571 options available for future grant under the Plan.

 The LTIP permits the grant of incentive stock options, non-qualified stock options, restricted stock awards, restricted stock units, stock appreciation rights, performance stock awards and stock unit awards based on, or related to, shares of the Company's common stock.
 On each April 1, the number of shares available for issuance under the LTIP is increased, if applicable, such that the total number of shares available for awards under the LTIP as of any April 1 is equal to 5% of the number of outstanding shares of the Company's common stock on that April 1.
-As of June 30, 2012, approximately 2,291 shares were available for future issuance under the LTIP.
+As of September 30, 2012, approximately 2,184 shares were available for future issuance under the LTIP.

-As of June 30, 2012, the Company has granted non-qualified stock options and restricted stock units under its stock incentive plans.
+As of September 30, 2012, the Company has granted non-qualified stock options and restricted stock units under its stock incentive plans.
 Equity awards granted by the Company under its stock incentive plans generally vest quarterly over a four-year period, except that the shares that would otherwise vest quarterly over the first 12 months do not vest until the first anniversary of the grant.
 The Company anticipates that future grants under its stock incentive plans will continue to include both non-qualified stock options and restricted stock units.

 The Company estimated the fair value of stock options granted using the Black-Scholes formula.
-The average expected life for the three months ended June 30, 2011 was determined according to the "simplified method", which is the mid-point between the vesting date and the end of the contractual term.
+The average expected life for the three and six months ended September 30, 2011 was determined according to the "simplified method", which is the mid-point between the vesting date and the end of the contractual term.
 During fiscal 2013, the Company began incorporating its historical data into the expected term calculation for stock options granted.
 The Company is now able to demonstrate significant stock option exercise activity for options granted subsequent to its initial public offering to provide a reasonable basis for incorporating historical data into its expected term of future stock option grants.
-As a result, during the three months ended June 30, 2012, the Company's calculation of expected term includes a combination of actual exercise data and an assumption on when the remaining outstanding options with similar characteristics will be exercised based on the Company's historical data.
+As a result, during the three and six months ended September 30, 2012, the Company's calculation of expected term includes a combination of actual exercise data and an assumption on when the remaining outstanding options with similar characteristics will be exercised based on the Company's historical data.
+In determining expected life, the Company separates employees into groups that have historically exhibited similar behavior with regard to option exercises.

-Expected volatility for the three months ended June 30, 2012 and 2011 was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of the Company's traded options with a remaining maturity greater than six months and the historical realized volatility of the Company's common stock from the date of its initial public offering to the respective stock option grant date.
+Expected volatility was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of the Company's traded options with a remaining maturity greater than six months and the historical realized volatility of the Company's common stock from the date of its initial public offering to the respective stock option grant date.
 The risk-free interest rate is determined by reference to U.S. Treasury yield curve rates with a remaining term equal to the expected life assumed at the date of grant.
 Forfeitures are estimated based on the Company's historical analysis of actual stock option forfeitures.